appdev-lessons/helper-methods-part-3/content.md

  1. For the edit profile link, make the content of the `<a>` tag the user's first name + last name.
 You can access the signed in user with the `current_user` helper method, which is defined by Devise and available in all actions and all view templates.

  1. Sign out.
-(If your sign-out link didn't work, you probably forgot to add `method: :delete` to it.)
+(If your sign-out link didn't work, you probably forgot to add `data: { turbo_method: :delete }` to it.)

  1. Force someone to be signed in by adding the `before_action :authenticate_user!` method to the `ApplicationController`.
 The `:authenticate_user!` method is defined by Devise.

 ## Solutions

-You can see my solutions for this project in [this pull request](https://github.com/appdev-projects/helper-methods-part-3/pull/1/files).
+You can see my solutions for this project in [this pull request](https://github.com/appdev-projects/helper-methods-part-3/pull/2/files).

 ---